 What are the risks of at-home fetal dopplers?

 Expecting mums should also be aware of the false sense of security given by these types of monitors.
 In 2004, the Foor and Drug Administration, FDA, warned against the use of OTC fetal-dopplers.
-When the product is purchased over the counter and used without consultation with a health care professional taking care of the pregnant woman, there is no oversight of how the device is used.
+However, when the product is purchased over the counter and used without consultation with a health care professional taking care of the pregnant woman, there is no oversight of how the device is used.

 On top of that, the probe will emit sound waves that carry energy.
 The long-lasting effects of these sound waves, especially during frequent and long analyses, have not been accessed yet.
 The safety principle applies.